bluelamar/my-mon-demultiplexor/README.md

 # my-mon-demultiplexor
-lambda that demultiplexes incoming events
+Lambda that demultiplexes incoming events

+Receives events from multiple sources such as IoT's.
+Distributes the events to proper message queues as configured.